Boeing : FAA, Boeing Have Clashed Over Pilot Training for 737 MAX Software Fix--Update | MarketScreener

 But the FAA, they said, increasingly is pushing for more extensive training, consisting of pilots engaging in self-guided instruction on a laptop computer; the computer-based instruction would include more details and require more time to complete than reading a handout.

-The second option gained momentum, according to one of the people involved in the discussions, after ground-simulator sessions sponsored by the FAA this past week to validate the changes, making sure average pilots know what the changes mean and how to respond.
+The second option gained support, according to one of the people involved in the discussions, after ground-simulator sessions sponsored by the FAA showed computer-based training would be required to ensure average pilots know what the changes mean and how to respond.

 "The more detailed training pilots get, the better it is for safety," said a veteran air-safety expert tracking the debate who has been in contact with the FAA.

-One person involved in the discussions said an internal FAA decision had been made to require the more extensive training, but hadn't been communicated to the relevant parties.
+The person involved in the discussions said an internal FAA decision had been made to require the more extensive training, but hadn't been communicated to all the relevant parties.

 The upshot of the ground-simulator sessions, this person said, were doubts about the adequacy of Boeing's approach, setting the stage for further efforts to devise and validate computer-based instruction.